History of Canadian foreign policy: 1930s

-World War II
+World War II 1939-1945

 In 1939, the King government began to abandon its support of appeasement and publicly warned that it would support Britain in the event of a war.
-After the outbreak of World War II in September 1939, Canada rapidly expanded its diplomatic missions abroad.
-While Canada hosted two major Allied conferences in Quebec in 1943 and 1944, neither Prime Minister Mackenzie King nor senior generals and admirals were invited to take part in any of the discussions.
-Indeed, Roosevelt and Churchill did not allow Canada a seat in any conference or major war planning committee.
+After the outbreak of World War II in September 1939, Canada rapidly expanded its army, navy and air forces.

-Ugly false rumours of systematic Japanese spies and saboteurs, combined with long-standing hostility toward Japanese Canadians, led to the internment in inland camps of 21,000 Japanese in British Columbia.
+Ugly rumours of Japanese spies and saboteurs, combined with long-standing hostility toward Japanese Canadians, led to the internment in inland camps of 21,000 Japanese.